wmde/wbaas-deploy/doc/prod-env.md

 # Production

-Production is made up of a single kubernetes cluster that holds both a staging environment and production environment. wikibase.dev and wikibase.cloud respectively.
+Production will be made up of 2 kubernetes clusters.
+Each one will hold a single environment, staging, or production. wikibase.dev and wikibase.cloud respectively.

-A single Kubernetes cluster was chosen to save on resources and cost, and allow free resources to be shared between multiple environments.

 A second Kubernetes cluster in the GKE environment would push us over the free tier credits for cluster management. https://cloud.google.com/kubernetes-engine/pricing#cluster_management_fee_and_free_tier Having second cluster, would increase cost by ~75USD per month, with no extra resources availible.

+We decide that the seperation, and lower complexity is worth the cost.

 ## Pro con list of having 2 clusters